Jailed Jeannette woman tells judge to do 'whatever you want'

 - Oops!Something went wrong.Please try again later.

 Jul.
-29—A Jeannette woman accused of using weapons of mass destruction for injuries sustained by water authority crews at her home will remain in jail pending the outcome of her trial.
+29—A Jeannette woman accused of using weapons of mass destruction that caused injuries to water authority crews at her home will remain in jail pending the outcome of her trial.

 Deborah Samulski, 62, had been in jail since last week following her conviction on charges of making false reports to police and a local gas company as part of a plot to remove tenants from her home.
 The verdict came several hours after Samulski challenged the jury to convict her during her rambling testimony in which she attempted to defend her actions leading up to her arrest in May 2020.